1 & 2 Thess.

 Plato and Aristotle always accompany Bible Truth5.
 The process is a cycle and may be described as follows:

 When the apostate churches became oppressive and outdated, desire 3 lost prominence and desire 1 and 2 began to be the lot of the common people.
 It is easy to see that, in the main, desire 1 has ceased.
-Gone are the Bible readers and debaters of the nineteenth century.
+Gone are the Bible readers and debaters of the nineteenth and twentieth centuries.
 In a recent rock festival held on July 4, 1973 in Washington, D.C., U.S.A. there was an obvious lack of political rebels.
 The 'do your own thing' gang has moved in two directions:

 The same phases of the cycle have been (and are) evident in the Brotherhood.